wp-plugins/bible-verse-of-the-day/readme.txt

 == Description ==

 This plugins shows a daily bible verse or a random bible verse from [DailyVerses.net](http://dailyverses.net).
-The verses are from the NIV translation.
+The verses are from the NIV or KJV translation.

 It can be used as a widget, so it's easy to install.
 After installing the plugin you will have two widgets: 'Bible verse of the day' and 'Random bible verse'.
-You can also use the following tags: [bibleverseoftheday] and [randombibleverse].
+You can also use the following tags: [bibleverseoftheday], [bibleverseoftheday_kjv] and [randombibleverse], [randombibleverse_kjv].

 If the connection to [DailyVerses.net](http://dailyverses.net) for some reason fails, it will show the previous verse.
 If there is no previous verse, the plugin will show John 3:16.